Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

 If there however is variability in models, we deal with \emph{model product-lines} and several \emph{model variants}.
 As indicated in Figure~\ref{fig:lifting_after}, the usage of generic constraint checkers for individual model variants becomes less efficient.
 Here, every model variant will require time and effort to be verified individually and the same scalability and early verification issues arise, that are described above.

-\emph{In this work, we present a way to use generic verification mechanisms to implement a reusable product-line analysis for arbitrary modeling languages.} With our approach, it becomes sufficient to just specify correctness constraints for individual (i.e. non-variable) model variants.
+\emph{In this work, we present a way to use generic verification mechanisms to implement a reusable product-line analysis for arbitrary modeling languages.} To this end, we formally describe the conceptual core which is common to all model product-lines.
+We then define the consequences of variability in models in a procedure that we call \emph{symbolic binding}.
+Based on these considerations we define our approach that automatically adapts (``\emph{lifts}'') correctness constraints to take these consequences of variability into account.
+With this, it becomes sufficient to just specify correctness constraints for individual (i.e. non-variable) model variants.
 The corresponding product-line analysis can then be obtained ``for free''.
-This can especially be helpful for the development of (new) domain specific modeling languages.
+This can especially be helpful for the development of (new) domain specific modeling languages, but also existing languages can be extended with such analyses in this way.

 Figure~\ref{fig:lifting_after} gives an overview about our approach.
-The key idea is to automatically adapt (``lift'') constrains that are supposed to be correct for the individual model variants, such that they apply to the model product-line.
+As mentioned, the key idea is to automatically \emph{lift} constrains that are supposed to be correct for the individual model variants, such that they apply to the model product-line.
 We do this \emph{constraint lifting} in such a way that a \emph{lifted} constraint holds for a model product-line iff the \emph{original} constraint will hold for all variants.
 With this, a lifted constraint can be checked on the model product-line -- just as it would have been done for individual models.
 Hereby classical generic verification mechanisms can be modularly utilized.
-Prominent possibilities are SMT solving or even theorem proving, if the base theories used the constraint language are not decidable.
-In case of SMT solvers, the verification result can be a counterexample in form of a variant that violates a constraint.
+Prominent possibilities are SMT solving or even theorem proving, if the base theories used in the constraint language are not decidable.
+In case of SMT solvers, the verification result can also be a counterexample in form of a variant that violates a constraint.

-In a case study we apply our approach to a modeling language for production planning by lifting its constraints.
-We present a generic product-line analysis by means of an automated translation of model product-lines from the Eclipse Modeling Framework (EMF) to SMT.
-This analysis is used to translate two industrial model product-lines for the SMT solver Z3 to verify the lifted constraints.
-With this, the case study not only illustrates our approach, but also demonstrates the scalability with a runtime analysis.

-The rest of the paper is organized as follows: A notion of modeling and constraint languages with a corresponding formalization (formalism is required for the lifting and the translation to the verification mechanism) is introduced in Section~\ref{sec:dsml}.
-Section~\ref{sec:variability} extends these notions by introducing variability in models and presents the \emph{lifting function} for constraints.
-The SMT translation, the industrial case study and the runtime analysis are presented in~Section~\ref{sec:sfit}.
-The paper concludes with the Sections~\ref{sec:related_work} on related work and ~\ref{sec:summary} on conclusion and future work.